Joystick299/joystick299/README.md

 }
 ```

-I'm currently learking C#, C++, Java, JavaScript, and a little bit of Python!
+I'm currently learning C#, C++, Java, JavaScript, and a little bit of Python!

 I try to make my projects open sourced because I want everyone to be able to collaborate on them.
 Feel free to post your changes and I will take a look!